Invenso/smart-flows/2. Flow runs/a. Running flows.md

 "organizationUniqueName": "organizationName"
 }
 ```
-"id": The ids of the records, this is an array so multiple values are allowed
+id [body] - The ids of the records, this is an array so multiple values are allowed

-"entity": The type of the records
+entity [body] - The type of the records

-"userId": The id of the user in the plug-in, user should be synced.
+userId [body] - The id of the user in the plug-in, user should be synced.

-"organizationUniqueName": optional
+organizationUniqueName [body] - optional

 The first response will always be something like: